sfeir-open-source/sfeir-school-github-actions/docs/markdown/06-Advanced-Concepts/01-Advanced-concept.md

 <!-- .slide: class="with-code"-->
 # Workflow concurrency

-* single job or workflow will run at a time.
+* Only one single job or workflow will run at a time.

-* queued job or workflow :
+* queued job or workflow
-  * are pending
-  * cancel the older
+* cancel oldest job or workflow
-* must be unique
+* group must be unique
 * fallback value for event trigger

 ```yaml